ayangyuan/Wordpress-Plugin-Memory-Usage-Bar/readme.txt

 == Screenshots ==

-1. It shows the length of your posts, and it also be able to sort.
+1. At the top of screen, never miss any suspicious activities.
-2. If you can't find it or you want to hidden it temporarily, go and uncheck it
+2. More details than just memory usage

 == Frequently Asked Questions ==